Port Huron, Michigan: History

 The city was hit by a violent F4 tornado on May 21, 1953, damaging or destroying over 400 structures, killing two, and injuring 68.

 The city received the All-America City Award in 1955 and 2005.

 In June 1962, the Port Huron Statement, a New Left manifesto, was adopted at a convention of the Students for a Democratic Society.
 The convention did not take place within the actual city limits of Port Huron, but instead was held at a United Auto Workers retreat north of the city (now part of Lakeport State Park).
+A historical marker will be erected on the site in 2025.

 Port Huron is the only site in Michigan where a lynching of an African-American man took place.
 On May 27, 1889, in the early morning, a mob of white men stormed the county jail to capture 23-year-old Albert Martin.
 A mixed-race man, he was accused of attacking a woman.
 They hanged him from the 7th Street Bridge.
 A memorial was installed in 2018 at the site, recounting Martin's history.
 The city collaborated with the Equal Justice Initiative on this memorialization.

+On November 11, 2017, veterans from around the country, such as Dave Norris, Clitus Schuyler, and Lou Ann Dubuque, joined together at a cemetery in Port Huron to share the significance of Veterans Day.

+In April 2023, the Pere Marquette Railway bascule bridge was demolished after a nearly decade long battle between preservationists and the Port Huron Yacht Club.
+Built in 1931, the structure was eligible for listing on the National Register of Historic Places, and was one of only six similar bridges remaining in the US.